lharri73/DBC-Language-Syntax/README.md

-# dbc README
+# DBC Language Syntax

 This extension provides basic syntax highlighting and bracket completion for the Vector DBC file format.
-This is created to work with version 2 of the DBC file format, defined [here](https://bitbucket.org/tobylorenz/vector_dbc/src/master/src/Vector/DBC/Parser.yy) in the official vector dbc language repository.
+This is created to work with version 2 of the DBC file format, defined [here](https://bitbucket.org/tobylorenz/vector_dbc/src/master/src/Vector/DBC/Parser.yy) in the official Vector DBC language repository.

 Although DBC files are often programatically generated, it can be usefull to more easily read the dbc itself in a plaintext format.
 This allows you to do just that without loading a dbc editor, simply working within the VSCode editor itself.